chase-eck/academic-kickstart/content/home/hsr_publications.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent Working Papers section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/publication/`
+#  and of publication type 3

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Publications"
-subtitle = "[Search all research](/publication)"
+title = "Health Services Research Publications" subtitle = "[Search all research](/publication)"

 [content]